-In Colorado, accusations of domestic violence come with serious consequences.
-Even if the accuser later changes his or her mind or even claims the abuse never happened, the charges against you may not be dismissed.
-Only the prosecuting attorney responsible for the case can decide whether or not to move forward.
-Frequently, a prosecutor will choose to proceed with a case even when the accuser refuses to cooperate.
+In the state of Colorado, accusations of domestic violence can come with serious consequences for the accused.
+Even if the accuser later changes his or her mind, or even claims that the abuse never happened, it's possible that the charges against you will not be dropped.
+In fact, only the responsible prosecuting attorney can decide whether or not to move forward with the case.
+In many instances, prosecutors will choose to proceed with a case even when the accuser is uncooperative.

-Domestic violence charges can impact your employment, your ability to obtain housing, your relationships with children and other family members, and your overall quality of life.
+Domestic violence charges can have a great impact on your future; they can impact your employment, your ability to obtain housing, your relationships with children and other family members, and your overall quality of life.
 Without competent legal representation, you stand to lose much more than just your freedom.